cs50nestm/cs50labs/functions/README.md

 * What arguments to give to the function
 * What kind of result the function returns

-One thing we don'tneed to know is how the function works inside!
-You don't have to know anything that goes on inside of the function.
+In order to use `get_int()`, we don't have to know how it's implemented.
+We only need to know how to use it.

 {% next %}